Q-Learning with Fine-Grained Gap-Dependent Regret: Use of Large Language Models

+In this work, the use of large language models was strictly limited to text polishing and language refinement.
+All core scientific ideas, problem formulation, methodology design, and experimental planning were independently developed by the authors.

-In the supplement, \Cref{keylemma} presents two useful lemmas that facilitate our proof, and \Cref{ambproof} provides a detailed analysis of both algorithmic and technical issues in the original AMB algorithm and presents a proof of the fine-grained regret upper bound for our refined version of the AMB algorithm.
+In the appendix, \Cref{related} reviews related work, and \Cref{result} presents the experimental results. \Cref{modelbased} presents a comparison of results and techniques with model-based works. \Cref{keylemma} introduces several lemmas that support our proofs. \Cref{ucbproof} establishes the fine-grained gap-dependent regret upper bound for the UCB-Hoeffding algorithm, marking the first such result for a UCB-based method. \Cref{ulproof} provides proofs for both the worst-case and fine-grained gap-dependent regret bounds of the ULCB-Hoeffding algorithm.
+Finally, \Cref{ambproof} offers a detailed analysis of both algorithmic and technical issues of the original AMB algorithm and presents a proof of the fine-grained regret bound for our Refined AMB algorithm.